 If you want to experiment with your bread, then this mix is the ideal base.
 Try adding herbs, spices, nuts, seeds or other tasty ingredients like cheese and onion.

-Turn your leftover bread into versatile gluten free breadcrumbs with these great ideas:
+Turn your leftover bread into versatile gluten-free breadcrumbs with these great ideas:

 Sugar & Spice Breadcrumbs

-Mix with granulated sugar and cinnamon or mixed spice to use as a topping on puddings and ice cream dishes.
+Mix with a granulated sugar and cinnamon or mixed spice to use as a topping on puddings and ice cream dishes.